Bachem’s Large-Scale Facility to Come Online in 2021

 Similar to peptides, the manufacture of oligonucleotides requires expert knowledge in solid phase synthesis and protecting group chemistry.
 Downstream processing typically includes purification by chromatography and isolation by ultra/diafiltration techniques, precipitation and finally lyophilization.
-The manufacture of peptide APIs follows the same basic principle.
+The manufacture of peptide API follows the same basic principle.
 And it is the core technology Bachem has developed over decades.
 Still, there are important differences between peptides and oligonucleotides.
 The synthesis in flow through columns consumes large volumes of solvents and reagents for which our facility infrastructure will be appropriately expanded.
 Furthermore, oligonucleotides are negatively charged and highly water soluble, requiring the handling of aqueous solutions throughout the entire downstream process.
-And let’s not forget that oligonucleotide APIs, especially doublestranded entities, are considerably larger than peptides and pose challenges also from an analytical point of view.
+And let’s not forget that oligonucleotide API, especially doublestranded entities, are considerably larger than peptides and pose challenges also from an analytical point of view.
 Overall, it is fair to say that our peptide manufacturing background and our analytical capabilities are certainly very helpful in our quest to build a successful oligonucleotide business.

 Covid-19 exposes the weak links in the pharma supply chain.
 How has the Coronavirus affected Bachem and your oligonucleotide development plans?